files¶

 - escape (bool) – Whether to perform regex-oriented escaping on

-. - sudo (bool) – Whether to run shell commands via
+text. - sudo (bool) – Whether to run shell commands via

-. - runner_method (str) – Name of context method to use when running shell commands.
+sudo. - runner_method (str) – Name of context method to use when running shell commands.

 - runner – Callable runner function or method.
 Should ideally be a bound method on the given context object!